-After receiving an offer of admission, the applicant must accept it by the date stipulated in the letter, which will be about four weeks following the date of the letter.
-If the applicant accepts the offer of admission, she or he may also be required by the college of registration to remit a non-refundable confirmation deposit.
+After receiving an offer of admission, the applicant must accept it by the date stipulated in the letter, which is normally about four weeks following the date of the letter.
+If the applicant accepts the offer of admission, they may also be required by the college of registration to remit a non-refundable confirmation deposit.
 This deposit will be applied to the tuition fees charged for the student's first term of studies.